xmos/lib_xua/doc/rst/sw_spdif_rx.rst

 XMOS devices can support S/PDIF receive up to 192kHz - see ``lib_spdif`` for full specifications.

 The S/PDIF receiver module uses a clock-block and a buffered one-bit port.
-The clock-block is divided of a 100 MHz reference clock.
+The clock-block is divided off a 100 MHz reference clock.
 The one bit port is buffered to 4-bits.
 The receiver code uses this clock to over sample the input data.

 The receiver outputs audio samples over a *streaming channel end* where data can be input using the built-in input operator. ``lib_spdif`` also provides API functions that wrap up this communication.

 The S/PDIF receive function never returns.
-The 32-bit value from the channel input comprises:
+The 32-bit value from the channel input comprises of fields shown in :ref:`spdif_rx_word_structure`.

+.. _spdif_rx_word_structure:

 .. list-table:: S/PDIF RX Word Structure
      :header-rows: 1